annotated-types/annotated-types/README.md

 ## Documentation

-_While `annotated-types` avoids runtime validation for performance\, users should not construct invalid combinations such as `MultipleOf("non-numeric")` or `Annotated[int, Len(3)]`.
+_While `annotated-types` avoids runtime checks for performance, users should not construct invalid combinations such as `MultipleOf("non-numeric")` or `Annotated[int, Len(3)]`.
 Downstream implementors may choose to raise an error, emit a warning, silently ignore a metadata item, etc., if the metadata objects described below are used with an